gewarren/docs/docs/framework/reflection-and-codedom/security-issues-in-reflection-emit.md

  As with any other emitted code, executing the dynamic method requires whatever permissions are demanded by the methods the dynamic method uses.

- The system assembly that hosts anonymously-hosted dynamic methods uses the <xref:System.Security.SecurityRuleSet.Level1?displayProperty=nameWithType> transparency model, which is the transparency model that was used in the .NET Framework before the .NET Framework 4.
+ The system assembly that hosts anonymously hosted dynamic methods uses the <xref:System.Security.SecurityRuleSet.Level1?displayProperty=nameWithType> transparency model, which is the transparency model that was used in the .NET Framework before the .NET Framework 4.

  For more information, see the <xref:System.Reflection.Emit.DynamicMethod> class.